alfo1995/ADM-HW4/README.md

 Using a heap would require ![equation](http://latex.codecogs.com/gif.latex?O%28%28V%20&plus;%20E%29%20%5Ccdot%20log%20V%29), i.e. it depends on both the number of vertices and the number of edges.
 For this reason, also documenting on the web, we have seen that using the heap algorithm becomes more efficient.

+In order to run the shortest path with heap to calculate distance from Aris and an other target node run this:

+module.shortestPath(G,256176, 256177)

 In the second part of this third point we created a function that takes in input a subset of nodes (cardinality smaller than 21) and returns, for each node of the graph, its GroupNumber:
 ![equation](http://latex.codecogs.com/gif.latex?GroupNumber%28v%29%20%3D%20min_%7Bu%20%5Cin%20l%7D%20%28ShortestPath%28v%2Cu%29%29)